owlike/genson/website/GettingStarted.md

 The main entry point in Genson library is the Genson class.
 It provides methods to serialize Java objects to JSON  and deserialize JSON streams to Java objects.
 Instances of Genson are immutable and thread safe, you should reuse them.
 In general the recommended way is to have a single instance per configuration type.
-Genson provides a default constructor with no arguments that uses the default configuration, to customize Genson have a look at the GensonBuilder.
+Genson provides a default constructor with no arguments that uses the default configuration.
+To customize Genson have a look at the GensonBuilder.

 ##Read/Write Json